 - Cost: $15-$50 per gallon of paint

-Brittany Hovsepian, owner of The Expert Home Buyers, one of the premier real estate investing companies in the Central Savannah River Area, suggests adding some color to the walls to make your house feel like home.
+Brittany Hovsepian, co-found and co-owner of The Expert Home Buyers, one of the premier real estate investing companies in the Central Savannah River Area, suggests adding some color to the walls to make your house feel like home.